fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 That is all.

 "Don't anger me, Senior.
 This is not why I came here.
 And I don't want to quarrel with you.
 We could always see eye to eye --- everyone: you, and me, and the Sisters.
 Everyone except Junior.
 And now too --- without listening to anyone, he intends to spawn a Lone Cleaner!
-Ordinary lightning bolts are not enough for him --- he wants a live one!
+Ordinary thunderbolts are not enough for him --- he wants a live one!
 And if Junior succeeds..."

 "I hope he does," Senior mutters, but Middle pretends not to hear.